anerv/cycling_data_quality/workflow.md

 - is it centralline-based or feature-based?
 - column that indicates oneway/twoway (in any case)
 - column that indicates separated yes/no (optional)
+- If reference data - must have nodes at intersections

 ## Load Data
 For OSM and potentially also reference data set: